-ECHA points out that the registration dossier contains neither infra-red (IR) nor nuclear magnetic resonance (NMR) spectral data which are required according to Annex VI, Section 2.3.5 of the REACH Regulation to support the indicated substance identity.
+ECHA points out that the registration contains an ultraviolet (UV) spectrum, but other spectral data which is required according to Annex VI, Section 2.3.5 of the REACH Regulation to support the indicated substance identity is missing.
 Instead, the Registrant includes justifications for not providing this information.
 According to the justifications, the Registrant considers the required spectral data as scientifically unnecessary to identify the substance.